AdobeDocs/commerce-operations.en/help/installation/advanced.md

    For example, after you configure your web server for Secure Sockets Layer (SSL), you can run the installer to set SSL options.

 *  Correct mistakes in previous installations
-*  Install Magento in a different database instance
+*  Install Adobe Commerce or Magento Open Source in a different database instance

 ## Before you start your installation {#instgde-install-cli-prereq}

 Before you begin, complete the following steps:

-*  Verify that your system meets the requirements discussed in [Magento system requirements]({{ page.baseurl }}/install-gde/system-requirements.html).
+*  Verify that your system meets the requirements discussed in [system requirements]({{ page.baseurl }}/install-gde/system-requirements.html).

 *  Complete all [prerequisite]({{ page.baseurl }}/install-gde/prereq/prereq-overview.html) tasks.

 *  Complete the first installation steps.
 See [Your install or upgrade path]({{ page.baseurl }}/install-gde/bk-install-guide.html).

-*  After you log in to the Magento server, [switch to the file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+*  After you log in to the application server, [switch to the file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).

 *  Review the [Get started with the command-line installation]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands.html) overview.

 >[!NOTE]
 >
->You must install Magento from its `bin` subdirectory.
+>You must install Adobe Commerce or Magento Open Source from the `bin` subdirectory.

 You can run the installer multiple times with different options to complete installation tasks like the following: